An Introduction to the Pacific North West

 The Pacific region’s two capitals are strikingly different.
 Seattle is a modern, commercial and cultural city, as well as being known for its high-tech and aerospace industries.
 Meantime, smaller and charming Portland holds more historic appeal for its old time terracotta architecture, with ten stately bridges crossing the scenic Willamette River and a nationally regarded culture of cycling.

 Beyond the region’s bigger cities lie diverse and interesting towns such as Bend in central Oregon.
 With a backdrop of the Cascades, Bend makes a great base for exploring the surrounding mountains and the beautiful Columbia River Gorge.

 Add to this exciting mix several pristine and diverse National Parks, vineyards, delightful coastal towns, hundreds of state parks, lighthouses and lookouts and any trip to the Pacific North West will be a delightful journey.

 Washington - The Evergreen State

 The Columbia River Gorge is one of the USA’s best natural attractions; home to waterfalls, historic highways and a huge U-shaped gorge, carved from colossal Ice Age floods.
 Mount St. Helens is still a haunting sight, nearly three decades after it blew its top.
 It is the most renowned volcano in North America and is well worth a visit.
 The San Juan Islands are perched in the upper corner of America and make for a beautiful and very scenery day-trip from the mainland, particularly in the summer months.

-Seattle’s Pike Place Market holds an array of fine restaurants, seafood and produce vendors as well as street entertainers and is well worth a visit during your time in Washington State.
+Don't miss: Seattle’s Pike Place Market which holds an array of fine restaurants, seafood and produce vendors as well as street entertainers and is well worth a visit during your time in Washington State.

 Oregon - The Beaver State